-The results for the two overload points, however, show a different behavior with respect to the same dithering noise power.
+The results for the two overload points, however, show a slightly different behavior with respect to the same dithering noise power.
 This is attributed to the different states of the codec depending on the overload point specific scalings of the activation sequence.
-Therefore, the next section describes the same measurement without activation.

 Idle Noise without Activation